itzcak/AQUA/README.md

 We modified two main QUICHE's objects: (i) session object, and (ii) stream object.
 Time intervals properties are added to these two objects, for dynamic allocation.
-We also included parameters which capture the minimum and maximum requirements for each stream, network capacity estimation, and state.
+We also included parameters which capture the minimum and maximum requirements for each stream, network capacity estimation, and state (which relates to the ratio between the estimated capacity and the total minmum requierment across all streams).

 3 files are included:
 1. QUICHE diff file   - includes all code changes on QUICHE project